frontal1660/DSLF/README.md

 It covers CVE-2021-44228 and CVE-2021-45046.

-`DSLF` was coded to help CyberSecurity Teams all over the world with log4j vulnerabilites.
+`DSLF` was coded to help CyberSecurity Teams all over the world with log4j threats.
-It is not designed for malicious activities!
+It was NOT designed for malicious activities!
 Be aware.

 # Description